York, ongoing focus remains on the new One

 2001 -- marking the first ever attack on US soil.

-More recently, 9/11 commemorations have been placing less emphasis on the events of the day, and focusing more on the natural resilience of the US in the face of utter tragedy.
-To that end, volunteering has markedly increased since the attack, as more Americans take part in community service in a positive step to remember those lost on September 11, 2001.
+9/11 commemorations have been placing less emphasis on the events of the day, and focusing more on the natural resilience of the US in the face of utter tragedy.
+To that end, volunteering has markedly increased since the attack, as more Americans take part in community service in a positive step to remember those lost on 9/11

 The Tribute in Light reaches

 to 4 miles in the sky and can be

 • As always, the anniversary of 9/11 in New York City will be marked at Ground Zero with four moments of silence -- to observe the times when each plane hit and each tower fell, beginning at 8:46 am.
 Family members of all 9/11 victims are always invited to attend.